Freeloot/Ext-Checker/README.md

 ## How does it work?

-- Ext Checker uses Python to retrieve file extensions.
+- Ext Checker uses Python's pathlib to retrieve file extensions.

 1. **DOWNLOAD**
 - Clone the repository.